ScottDeLuzio/edit-screen-shortcode-lister/readme.txt

 2. Shortcode Lister settings allows you to exclude some shortcodes from your drop down menu. screenshot-2.png

 == Changelog ==
+= 2.1.2 =
+* Updated tested up to versions of WP and WooCommerce.

 = 2.1.1 =
 * Updated tested up to version.
 * Added Contributors.